WLCG-AuthZ-WG/common-jwt-profile/profile.md

 ## Group or Role Based Capability Selection

 An entity may be entitled to a capability due to membership in a group or entitlement to use a role.
 The entity may be a member of multiple groups (VOs), with multiple roles, supported by a common implementation (analogous to how VOMS-Admin is operated at CERN).
-Thus, when requesting capabilities in the scope request, it is also useful to include the group/role context in the scope request to which those capabilities should be applied.
+To support this scenario, a `wlcg.capabilityset` value may be included in the scope request to specify the group/role context for the scope request.
 This can determine the resulting `iss` and `scope` claims in the issued token.

 **Examples:**